Setting Up Verkada Helix

 This page outlines a step-by-step process on how to set up Helix in your Verkada Command organization.

-The first step in setting up Event Search is generating a Verkada API key token from Verkada Command.
+The first step in setting up Event Search is generating a Verkada API Key from Verkada Command.
 The API key is required to securely authenticate Command users that want to use Verkada APIs, including Verkada Helix.
 API keys are commonly used to control the utilization of the API’s interface, track how it is being used and by whom.
-Verkada services use the authentication token to verify that the user requesting to use the API has the right permissions and decide whether to authorize the request.
+Verkada services use the authentication key to verify that the user requesting to use the API has the right permissions and decide whether to authorize the request.

-Step 2: Create an Event Type
+Step 2: Define your Helix Event Type

 Users with access to the API key can then create an event type along with its associated schema and attributes.
 For example, when considering Point of Sale implementations, a store manager could have an event type called "Sales Transactions", with attributes such as “price of transaction”, “items purchased”, “transaction type” etc. In addition, when creating an event type, users will need to define each attribute's data type.
 The supported types are strings, booleans, integers, and floats .

 In the example presented below, we are creating an event type which is called "Verkada Helix" which has 2 attributes.
 The first attribute is "item" which is a "string" data type and the second attribute is "price" which is a "float" data type.
-When creating the event type, ensure that both the Organization ID and Verkada API Token are correct.

 The POST request to create an event type can be written in cURL in an MacOS Terminal or Windows PowerShell in the following manner: